NabilaBendou/iGrow_system/README.md

-# home-assistant-dashboard
+# iGrow_system
-Our team HA dashboard project
+Our team project " Automation and Monitoring System for Smart Agriculture. "